eejai42/conceptual-model-completeness-conjecture-toe-meta-model/research/thatconference/SSoT/README.md

 ## Entity: Attendee

 **Description**: Individual attending the conference.
-(Note: We minimize registration details here—focus is on daily, in-session presence.)
+Minimal registration details, focusing on presence at sessions and days.

 ### Fields
 - **id**